OP_RETURN

 OP_RETURN was introduced as a standard locking script in Bitcoin 0.9.0 as a compromise to allow people to include arbitrary data inside transactions.

 You see, before OP_RETURN was available, people were adding data to transactions by using the existing standard locking scripts.
-For example, here's how I stored the text string "learnmeabitcoin" in the place of where the public key hash would go in a standard P2PKH locking script:
+For example, here's how I stored the text string "learnmeabitcoin" in the place where the public key hash would go in a standard P2PKH locking script:

 OP_DUP